junaama/tunr_app_frontend/README.md

 <img src="https://i.imgur.com/Wj4Yg08.png" width="600px" />

-# Ruby on Rails Lab
+# Ruby on Rails Mini Project

 For this lab, your goal is to build a simple CRUD app with Ruby on Rails on the back-end and React on the front-end.